 Home fire safety checklist

-This home fire safety checklist can help you get rid of fire hazards around your home.
+This home fire safety checklist can help you reduce the risk of fire hazards around your home.

 - Replace faulty or worn-out electrical appliances and appliances with frayed cords.